 - (a) Perform other audit procedures in combination with inquiry to obtain audit evidence about the operating effectiveness of the controls, including: - (i) How the controls were applied at relevant times during the period under audit; - (ii) The consistency with which they were applied; and - (iii) By whom or by what means they were applied.
 (Ref: Para.
-A26-29) - (b) Determine whether the controls to be tested depend upon other controls (indirect controls) and, if so, whether it is necessary to obtain audit evidence supporting the effective operation of those indirect controls.
+A26-A29a) - (b) To the extent not already addressed, determine whether the controls to be tested depend upon other controls (indirect controls) and, if so, whether it is necessary to obtain audit evidence supporting the effective operation of those indirect controls.
 (Ref: Para.
 A30-A31)